edggge/docs-site/docs/faq/bsc/val.md

 2. Install software:
 3. Create a wallet and get some BNB
 4. Run your fullnode and keep it synced
-5. Stake your BNB on BC, the top 21 most staked nodes to be the validator set"
+5. Stake your BNB on BC, the top 21 most staked nodes to be the validator set

 ## How to join mainnet as a validator?